 The desire to hold it all like it is ours, is a constant temptation for the engaged parent.
 And so we must take care of ourselves.

 Julie Bogart from Homeschool Alliance offers excellent self-care tips from her book A Gracious Space.
 (Listening to this woman is a self-care strategy for me too).

 Besides learning that our children are not us and we are not them, what do we do to engage in self-care?

-1. Commune with God, aka meditate. (ha ha, even more difficult than learning that your kids’ struggles aren’t you and you aren’t your kids struggles), meditate on things that are true.
-Be still and know that God is God.
-He is above us, below us, ahead of us and behind us.
-He is not apart from the experiences of our lives
+Meditate on things that are true.
+Be still and know that God is above us, below us, ahead of us and behind us and not apart from the experiences of our lives.

-3. Treats.
-A glass of wine preparing dinner on a weekend evening, listening to a cooking show, enlisting the kids in food prep with their ‘glass of bubbly’ (Fresca), is a lovely way to enjoy the weekend.
+A glass of wine preparing dinner on a weekend evening, listening to a cooking show, enlisting the kids in food prep with their glass of bubbly (flavoured pellegrino), is a lovely way to enjoy the weekend.

 Giada knows how to cook, and she writes beloved children’s adventure food based books that our kids loved to read.
 So we all enjoy her.

 I love Barefoot Contessa.
 I love her cooking.
 I love her home.
 I love her garden.
 She’s easy to listen to.